Thomas26791/CNNArchLang/README.md

 ## Special Arguments
 There exists special structural arguments which can be used in each method.
 These are `->`, `|` and `?`. `->` and `|` can only be positive integers and `?` can only be a boolean.
-The argument `?` does not nothing if it is true and removes the layer completely if it is false.
+The argument `?` does nothing if it is true and removes the layer completely if it is false.
-The other two arguments create a repetition of the method.
+The other two arguments create an iteration of the method.
 We will show their effect with examples.
 Assuming `a` is a method without required arguments, then `a(-> = 3)->` is equal to `a()->a()->a()->`,